 no dyes from low standars water managements

 Asian countries are notorious for dumping untreated wastewater into local streams and rivers.
-Nearly 20% of global wastewater is produced by the fashion industry.This is especially evident in the Asia-Pacific region, which accounts for over half of the global textile industry, driven by India and China.
+Nearly 20% of global wastewater is produced by the fashion industry.This is especially evident in the Asia Pacific region, which accounts for over half of the global textile industry, driven by India and China.
 Poor oversight and illegal wastewater dumping is the norm In China as Greenpeace has revealed during the last ten years.The Indian environmental legislation is very stringent but poorly enforced.

-OCS is “a sustainable cotton “
+OCS is not “a sustainable cotton “

-chemicals are used during phase of dyeing and finishing the fabric.
+chemicals are used during the phase of dyeing and finishing the fabric.
 It can be certified as organic even with a 5% of

 organic content.
 The reason brands use this certification is because the price is so low if we compare with GOTS